Respheal/archivebinge/README.md

 See: https://developers.google.com/identity/protocols/oauth2<br />
 Config: ./includes/auth/google.settings.php

+Lastly, although you may create a database yourself to your own specifications, I've included a dump of an empty database which you may import: `./mysql_dump/ab_database.sql`

 ## Usage Notes

 1. Whichever user has an ID of 1 in the database is the admin user.